P Company: Background

-Pre-Parachute Selection must be undertaken by all British Army candidates regular and reserves under the age of 40 for parachute training who have not already undergone a strenuous form of training, such as UK Special Forces, the All Arms Commando Course and the All Arms Ranger Course.
+Pre-Parachute Selection must be undertaken by all British Army candidates regular and reserves under the age of 40 for parachute training who have not already undergone an "arduous" form of training, such as UK Special Forces, the All Arms Commando Course and the All Arms Ranger Course.

 Training at P Coy culminates in a series of eight tests undertaken over a 5-day period (starting on a Wednesday and finishing on a Tuesday, with the weekend off).
 For recruits directly joining the Parachute Regiment, the tests are attempted at week 21 of training, All-Arms candidates attempt the tests after two and a half weeks of build-up training (Army Reserve preparation training usually spread over a number of weekends).
 Officer Cadets in UOTCs may also attempt the reserve All-arms course, in the same way the wider Army Reserve can, to attempt to earn a Maroon Beret, but only upon the Officer Cadet completing the Ex Maroon Student' training course and the Preparation Course Army Reserve.

 Upon successful completion of the course, candidates earn the right to wear the Maroon Beret of 16 Air Assault Brigade, candidates participate in the Basic Parachute course which is conducted with assistance from the Parachute Training Support Unit (PTSU) on the base of RAF Brize Norton, Oxfordshire.